ogrim/ogrim-emacs-config/README.md

 ### Updating submodules

-* Checkout master branch from all submodules with `git submodule foreach git checkout master`
+* Check submodule status with `git submodule status`

-* Pull the latest changes from submodules' remote repository with `git submodule foreach git pull`.
-I pull as local changes are not made to the submodules.
+* If it has changed, pull the new commits with `git submodule update`

 ### What's inside?